 The prepared soil samples were treated with 0, 1, 5, 10, and 15 wd cycles, with six replicates for each treatment.
 Figure 3 provides a complete flowchart of the experimental program.
-During each wd cycle, the samples were first saturated by submerging half in water through the capillary rise and then dried to -1500 kPa matric potential (wilting point) in the pressure plate.
+During each wd cycle, the samples were first saturated by submerging half in water through the capillary rise and then dried to $-1500~\mathrm{kPa}$ matric potential (wilting point) on the pressure plate.